Nobody wants to be “that guy”. And yes, women can also be “that guy” if they’re not following the often unspoken code of gym etiquette.

 Ego-lifting can be dangerous in that you stop paying attention to what you can handle in order to pay attention to how much you’re impressing the people around you.

-Helpful tip: focus on your form and only lift a weight that you can handle, and do exercises that you can perform with proper technique.
+Tip: Focus on your form and only lift the weight that you can handle, and do exercises that you can perform with proper technique.

 22. Inside voices

-Just try to be cognizant of the area you’re in and keep the level of your voices down if you’re around a lot of people in a tight area.
+Just try to be cognizant of the area you’re in and keep the level of your voice down if you’re around a lot of people in a tight area.